 2. Lethbridge, AB

 In 2019, Lethbridge became the fourth city in Alberta to surpass 100,000 residents.
-It’s located close to the Canadian Rockies, so it has warm summers and mild winters.
+It’s close to the Canadian Rockies and has warm summers and mild winters.
 The temperate climate has attracted many residents.

 3. Kelowna, BC

-Located in the Okanagan Valley, Kelowna is a city in the southern part of British Columbia.
+Located in the Okanagan Valley, Kelowna is a city in southern British Columbia.
 It’s surrounded by parks, forests, vineyards, and mountains.
 Inside the city, there’s a thriving cultural district and waterfront park.

 Related: Here are the best places to visit and things to do in Kelowna, BC.